 An Interactive Process

-More than anything else, careful listening is the key to this experience (for singers and audience alike).
+More than anything else, careful listening is the key to this experience.
 The recorded music of Spectral Voices is entirely improvised, each chord and melody unfolding in the moment as singers respond to each other and to the often surprising sound that emerges from the gathering of voices.

 Recording Sky, Coalescence and Innertones